calmjs/calmjs.rjs/README.rst

 calmjs.rjs
 ==========

+Integration of `RequireJS`__ into a the Python environment through the
-A `RequireJS`__ toolchain built on top of |calmjs|_ for a well managed workflow for bundling JavaScript code sourced from Python modules or through standard JavaScript or `Node.js`_ packages.
+|calmjs|_ framework, to provide a well managed workflow that enables the
+generation of deployable artifacts from JavaScript source code associated with Python packages.
+These JavaScript source code could be sourced from Python packages declared through the |calmjs| framework, or through standard JavaScript or `Node.js`_ packages sourced from |npm|_ or other similar package repositories.

 .. __: http://requirejs.org/
 .. image:: https://travis-ci.org/calmjs/calmjs.rjs.svg?branch=master